MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/hololens-performance-tracing-howto.md

 title: Performance tracing and analysis with WPA
 description: Learn how to perform a trace with HoloLens and analyze the trace in WPA.
 author: typride
-ms.author: tmilligan@microsoft.com
+ms.author: tmilligan
 ms.date: 03/07/2022
 ms.topic: article
 keywords: HoloLens, testing, performance tracing, WPA, WPR, device portal
 ---
 # Performance tracing with HoloLens
 Performance tracing with HoloLens is a powerful way to find and resolve computational or hardware bottlenecks.
-When traces are analyzed with the Windows Performance Analyzer, you are able to visualize what's causing a HoloLens to overheat or which CPU processes are the most taxing on the system, for example.
+When traces are analyzed with the Windows Performance Analyzer, you're able to visualize what's causing a HoloLens to overheat or which CPU processes are the most taxing on the system, for example.

 ## Use WPA to analyze performance traces